coinkite/coinkite-tap-proto/docs/best-practices.md

 during operation.
 You should associate it with the `card_ident` (card pubkey) and if a different card is seen, assume a new CVC is needed.

+2. Verify that when the card picks a key it uses BIP-32 chain code you gave it.
+Take the `chain_code` your code provided, and check that the public key it gives after picking is derived using that `chain_code`.
+This check applies to both the SATSCARD, where the path is always `m/0` and also the TAPSIGNER, where you may control the derivation path.

 ## SATSCARD

 1. Do not prompt for CVC (PIN code) unless you truly need it.
 For example, if you